RACQ LifeFlight Rescue

 RACQ CQ Rescue

-Although RACQ CQ Rescue has one of the smaller residential populations of the state's three community helicopter rescue services, it is responsible for an area that is four times the size of Tasmania.
+The Mackay based RACQ CQ Rescue is responsible for an area that is four times the size of Tasmania.

 To help carry out their life-saving work, CQ Rescue operates two Bell 412 helicopters.

-With IFR capabilities, the aircraft and crew can ably service this vast area from Bowen in the north to St Lawrence in the south, averaging one mission per day.
+Using the most up-to-date aircraft equipment, the aircraft and crew can ably service this vast area from Bowen in the North to St Lawrence in the South, averaging one mission per day.

 RACQ Capricorn Rescue